Wrexham: Club history

 By Bus

-The Racecourse is central enough that one is unlikely to want buses.
-However if needed the 12A and 21 are the ones to look out for, running along Mold Road with stops right outside the stadium.
+The Racecourse is central enough that one is unlikely to want buses; and there probably won’t be many running on a Sunday anyway.
+However if needed the 12A and 21 are the services to look out for, running along Mold Road with stops right outside the stadium.

 By Taxi